anjaligupta27/G-Shruti12/README.md

-## Hi there !
-- currently working on a website
+## Hie! hello
+- project Description
+- SCM project
 <!--
 **G-Shruti12/G-Shruti12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.